lambdaclass/cairo-vm.c/README.md

 #### Memory Relocation

-During execution, the memory consists of segments of varying lenght, and they can be accessed by indicating their segment index, and the offset within that segment.
+During execution, the memory consists of segments of varying length, and they can be accessed by indicating their segment index, and the offset within that segment.
 When the run is finished, a relocation process takes place, which transforms this segmented memory into a contiguous list of values.
 The relocation process works as follows:

 1- The size of each segment is calculated (The size is equal to the highest offset within the segment + 1, and not the amount of `maybe_relocatable` values, as there can be gaps)
 2- A base is assigned to each segment by accumulating the size of the previous segment.
 The first segment's base is set to 1.